latifyahia/kk-th-backend/README.md

 ## Introduction

 This is a backend built with NestJS.
 This is my first time using NestJS.
-The backend is accompanied by extensive unit tests to cover all functionality.
+This backend accompanies the [kk-th-frontend](https://github.com/latifyahia/kk-th-frontend)

 I spent a few hours over two days learning NestJS and implementing this backend from scratch.
 Although I'm new to NestJS, I tried to follow best practices from online research and documentation.